pjungwir/db_leftovers/README.md

   * `:set_null` Indicates that the foreign key should be set to null if the referenced row is deleted.
   * `:cascade` Indicates that the referencing row should be deleted if the referenced row is deleted.

+* `:deferrable` Marks the constraint as deferrable.
+Accepts these values:

+  * `nil` Indicates the constraint is not deferrable (the default).
+  * `:immediate` Indicates the constraint is usually enforced immediately but can be deferred.
+  * `:deferred` Indicates the constraint is always enforced deferred.

 #### Examples

     foreign_key :books, :author_id, :authors, :id